developersu/ns-usbloader/README.md

 At the top of you selecting from drop-down application and protocol that you're going to use.
 For GoldLeaf only USB is available.
 Lamp icon stands for switching themes (light or dark).

-Then you may drag-n-drop folder with NSPs OR files to application or use 'Select NSP files' button.
+Then you may drag-n-drop files (split-files aka folders) to application or use 'Select NSP files' button.
 Multiple selection for files available.
 Click it again and select files from another folder it you want, it will be added into the table.

 Table.